A condo complex with HOA, indicating community living and homeowners' association in real estate.

 An HOA community might enforce a wide variety of rules.
 Here are a few examples of common HOA rules:

-• Structural restrictions: The HOA might require you to have a certain type of fence, or the HOA might make rules, such as disallowing artificial turf, that pertain to the landscaping.
+• Structural restrictions: The HOA might require you to have a certain type of fence, or disallow certain landscaping features, like artificial turf.
 Other structural restrictions might include size and placement caveats for a garage or shed.

 • Specified paint colors or other exterior design choices: An HOA board will often require you to submit your paint colors for approval.
 The goal is to make sure no one chooses a hue that’s too garish or that doesn’t blend with the overall neighborhood aesthetic.

-• Noise level restrictions: Worried about your neighbor mowing their lawn too early on a Saturday or the teens next door congregating to play basketball until midnight?
-HOA rules are designed to make sure everyone can live in harmony.
-For instance, if residents ever get too noisy, it’s often your HOA’s responsibility to issue warnings or even fines to those who can’t keep the volume down.
+• Noise level restrictions: HOA rules are designed to make sure everyone can live in harmony.
+If residents ever get too noisy, it’s often your HOA’s responsibility to issue warnings or even fines to those who can’t keep the volume down.

-• Pet regulations: Backyard chicken coops might be all the rage in some urban areas, but not everyone enjoys the farm-like atmosphere.
-HOA rules might include limitations on the type of pets and how many pets or animals you can have.
+• Pet regulations: HOA rules might include limitations on the type of pets and how many pets or animals you can have.

-• Rules for neighborhood or building common areas: Some HOAs might have pools, parks, community centers, tennis and basketball courts and other gathering areas.
+• Rules for common areas: Some HOAs might have pools, parks, community centers, tennis courts, basketball courts and other gathering areas.
 The CC&Rs will explain who can use these amenities and any rules that pertain to reserving or sharing them.

 • On-time payment of monthly HOA fees: You’ll find out exactly how much you need to pay and when you need to pay it.
-And there’s no shirking this duty: If you don’t pay your HOA fees, you might end up with a lien or encumbrance against your house, which can make it hard to sell when the time comes.
+If you don’t pay your HOA fees, you might end up with a lien or encumbrance against your house, which can make it hard to sell when the time comes.

 While these rules and regulations might seem overly instructive, they’re useful for maintaining the property value and livability of the neighborhood or complex.
-It’s also worth noting that these guidelines will apply to renters if you’re able to have a rental home in the community.
+It’s also worth noting that these guidelines will often apply to renters if you have a rental property in an HOA community.

 Make Your Offer Stand Out!